snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 }
 {% endhighlight %}

-WHAT ABOUT AUTHENTICATION - HOW DOES THAT WORK?

 For a complete example, see [our sample config.hocon template][ssc-config].

-ADD DOCO LINK (NEED TO EXPLAIN multiplier etc)
+If you're running the collector from a GCP instance in the same project, authentication will be transparently taken care of for you.

+If not, you'll need to run the following to authenticate:

+{% highlight bash %}
+gcloud auth login
+gcloud auth application-default login
+{% endhighlight %}

+Regarding `backoffPolicy`, if sinking a raw event to PubSub fails, the first retry will happen after `minBackoff` milliseconds.
+For the following failures, this backoff will be multiplied by `multiplier` each time until it reaches `maxBackoff` milliseconds, its cap.
+If the sum of the time spent backing off exceeds `totalBackoff` milliseconds, the application will shut down.

-<h4 id="upg-ssc-launch">4.1.2 Launching</h4>
+<h4 id="upg-ssc-launch">5.1.2 Launching</h4>

-As explained in [section 3.1](#split), there is now one JAR per platform, as such you'll need to use one of the following commands to launch the collector:
+As explained in [section 3](#split), there is now one JAR per platform, as such you'll need to use one of the following commands to launch the collector:

 {% highlight bash %}